 ● Rotate hoist operators

 ● Respect the principles of social distancing when it comes to using lifts and hoists

 ✳️ Good to know: Taking the stairs is healthier.
-Hoists and Lifts are closed spaces where virus can accumulate easily.
+Hoists and Lifts are closed spaces where the virus can accumulate easily.

 WHAT THE LAW REQUIRES EVERYONE